 A north-west view from 1964 with graveyard in the foreground and Sherdley Park in the background - contributed by Jim Lamb

 The picture above looks north / north-west of the New Street church with Marshalls Cross Road and Sherdley Park at the top left.
 There's nothing but fields past the graveyard and burnt out cub huts with Eaves Lane looking quite desolate.

-Contrast that picture with the recent Google Earth impression (above) of how the area looks today.
-Apart from Sutton Cricket Club and Sutton Park, the fields have become Marina Avenue, Balmoral Avenue, Stathmore Grove and Sandringham Drive.
+Contrast that picture with the recent Google Earth impression (above) of how the area looks today, with an extensive housing estate replacing the fields.
+Green open space is, however, still provided through Sutton Park and the pitch of Sutton Cricket Club.
 Two years after Jim took his photograph, Lord St.Helens (Michael Hughes-Young) auctioned 27½ acres of former Sherdley land in order to create the new housing estate.
 The sale conducted by J.B. and B. Leach, raised £228,000, with Blackburn-based Northern Developments acquiring it against much competition from other builders.
 To sweeten the sale, St.Helens Corporation had agreed to pay half of the cost of creating roadways to service the new estate.